 4) Wind turbine design, manufacturer and installation have proved to be complex due to widely varying atmospheric conditions in which they have to operate.

-6) It requires energy storage batteries which indirectly and substantially contribute to environmental pollution.
+5) It has high capital cost per kWh.6) It requires energy storage batteries which indirectly and substantially contribute to environmental pollution.

 7) Wind farms can be located only in vast open areas which are away from load centres.